We all know content is king, and in the past few years, it's become clear that video is king 📹.

 Step 1: Connect your Facebook Pixel to your PixelMe account

 To find your Facebook Pixel ID, go to your Facebook Events Manager.
 Copy the Pixel ID of the pixel you'd like to use.

-Then, go to your PixelMe dashboard and click on the “Settings” gear icon in the left-hand menu to get to the Pixels tab where you can paste your Facebook Pixel ID and any others.
+Next, go to your PixelMe dashboard, click on “Settings” at the top, to get to the Pixels tab, where you can paste your Facebook Pixel ID and any others.

 Remember to give it a name that's easy to remember, and you'll then be ready to embed a retargeting pixel to every link you share! 🙌

 Step 2: Add your YouTube video links to PixelMe

 In your PixelMe dashboard, shorten your YouTube channel link and YouTube video links with your Facebook retargeting pixels included.
 You can include just your Facebook Pixel or all of your advertising pixels in every link!

 - Click on "Campaigns” at the top of your dashboard.